 Phase 1 improvements are identified in the George Washington Carver Museum, Cultural and Genealogy Center Facility Expansion Plan approved by Council in 2021.
 Phase 1a will explore relocating the administrative area to a new upper level to expand the available area for community-centric programming near the main entry.
 Phase 1b focuses on outdoor spaces and site improvements that include outdoor classrooms, renovations of existing public restrooms, and a new flexible event lawn with a covered pavilion.
 This project is in the community engagement phase.

 The Boyd Vance Theatre at the George Washington Carver Museum and Cultural Center has been renovated.
 In addition to theater improvements, the project included the replacement of the heating, ventilation, and air conditioning controls, updated restroom plumbing fixtures, and improved lighting in certain areas.
-This project is complete and open to the public!
+This project was substantially complete in late summer 2024 and is now open to the public!
 City Council District 1

 Givens District Park is located east of Downtown Austin.
 After more than 50 years serving the community, the pool ended its tenure in 2019 and is due to be replaced.
 The project for the new aquatic facility is underway.
 Initial concepts were completed in August 2021.
 This project is in the construction phase.
 City Council District 1